I used A5 drawing block, it makes good card stock.

 Tear out a piece of drawing block, and fold into half.
 Rub the creases down with a ruler.
 Fold over to the other side and repeat to get neater creases.

-Hole punch both the inside of the card where you are going to write the message and the picture with a single hole.
+Hole punch the top left corner of the paper with a single hole.

-Finished product.
-Have fun coming up with your own variations to this card!
+Finished product!
 More card guides available on my profile.

 - A4/A5 drawing block